Jagannath by Karin Tidbeck

 Nazi Literature in the Americas by Roberto Bolano

-It’s surreal, hilarious, horrific and kind of reads like a series of wikipedia articles.
+It’s surreal, hilarious, horrific and kind of reads like a series of Wikipedia articles.
 Each chapter is a short biographical account of a fictional South American Nazi.
+A satire of the most despicable human beings, exploring their absurd and hateful lives in an abstracted, disassociated way.
+Truly a gem of a book, unique and clawing.

 The Housekeeper and the Professor by Yoko Ogawa

-Murakami fans will love Yoko Ogawa.
-This is the tender tale of a woman and her son who care for a lonely mathematician with a very peculiar memory.
+Murakami fans will absolutely love Yoko Ogawa.
+This is a very tender tale of a woman and her son who care for a lonely mathematician with a very peculiar memory.
+It is a mesmerizing and very carefully written novel, to read it is to feel as though you are being hypnotized.
 Inexplicably unsettling.
+You’ll learn a whole heck of a lot about statistics reading this!

 The Wind-Up Bird Chronicle by Haruki Murakami

 This book is nuts.
 One of those books that may or may not change your view of life, I think.
-Dreamy and also vividly real, this will haunt you after you put it down.
+This book is both dreamy and also vividly real, and it will continue to haunt you long after you put it down.
 I took a 3-month break in the middle of this book, because of one incredibly chilling scene.
 Read if you dare!

 Plainwater by Anne Carson